STEPS TO INVITING A J-1 EXCHANGE SCHOLAR TO UK

 (NEW) To make a request to invite or hire a J-1 exchange visitor, please request access to our immigration software system, iCAT.
 To request permission, please follow instructions at Request Access Instructions.

 Department and/or college requests will continue to be limited to those which have been pre-approved and vetted through appropriate department channels.
 Permission will be granted to not more than 2 persons per department.

 All questions and documentation should come directly from the department to the J-1 advisor, Marc K. Invergo, located at 205 Bradley Hall.
 Ph: 859-257-8776 or E-mail at email@example.com

 Please note that the International Scholar and Student Services office (ISSS) will assess a fee, click here for more information.

 STEP ONE: Determine eligibility for J-1 status.
 For assistance in determining eligibility departments should contact the J-1 advisor in order to select the most appropriate J-1 category and/or visa status for the exchange visitor.
 A complete list of J categories are available here.

 STEP TWO: Determine that the candidate has sufficient English skills (including verbal communication) to undertake your program objectives.
 This is a regulatory requirement found in 22 CFR 62.10(a)(2).
-Also, departments should verify that candidate meets the minimum educational requirements: Master’s Degree or a Bachelor’s with extensive experience in the relevant field.
+Also, departments should verify that candidate meets the minimum educational requirements: Master’s Degree or a Bachelor’s with extensive experience (at least 10 years) in the relevant field.

-STEP FIVE: The J-1 advisor in ISSS will prepare the DS-2019 within 10 business days and the department will be notified when the documentation packet is ready to be picked up for mailing.
+STEP FOUR: The J-1 advisor in ISSS will prepare the DS-2019 and the department will be notified when the documentation packet is ready to be picked up for mailing.
 Prior to issuing the DS-2019 the J-1 advisor will verify that funding meets the minimum requirements: EV: $22,000; EV/spouse: $28,800; each child an additional $4,700.